 With respect to handling of important documents related to execution of duties such as the minutes of Board of Directors meetings, the responsible department shall appropriately manage such documents according to the retention period required by law based on guidelines including the internal rules for document retention, and shall make such documents available for viewing as necessary.
 As for the information related to business execution, a system is in place to monitor the status of operation by establishing rules that define the classification and confidentiality of the information.
+In addition, Sojitz has created the position of the Chief Information Security Officer (CISO) in the year ended March 31, 2022, for further strengthening information security system.

 With respect to information related to business execution, Sojitz regularly reviews the classification, management methods, and retention period of information as stipulated in the internal regulations, and makes efforts to ensure proper management.
-In addition, the Group has formulated guidelines on specific methods for the management and operation of information that requires particularly strict control, which is defined as

-"information requiring specific management," and has investigated the status of holding such information and provided instructions for improvement as necessary.
+In addition, the Group has formulated guidelines on specific methods for the management and operation of information that requires particularly strict control, which is defined as "information requiring specific management," and has investigated the status of holding such information and provided instructions for improvement as necessary.
 Furthermore, the Group has continuously endeavored to bolster security measures, such as countermeasures against cyberattacks that are becoming increasingly advanced and sophisticated.
-Especially for the fiscal year ended March 31, 2021, which was hit by the COVID-19 pandemic, the Group focused on security measures related to remote work which has become more frequent, such as introducing software to minimize the impacts of cyberattacks by detecting them at an early stage, and expanding provision of trainings to handle suspicious e-mails to domestic and overseas subsidiaries.
+Especially for the fiscal year ended March 31, 2022, which saw a certain establishment of remote work as a working style, the Group focused on security measures, such as introducing software to minimize the impacts of cyberattacks by detecting them at an early stage, and expanding provision of trainings to handle suspicious e-mails to domestic and overseas subsidiaries.